Riverview, New South Wales: Parks and recreation

 There are several recreation areas throughout Riverview.
 Marjorie York Reserve, named after a longtime local resident, is a playground by the local shops and is very popular with families.
+Tambourine Bay Park occupies the foreshore area.

-Tambourine Bay Reserve is a large park situated at the end of Tambourine Bay Road, as well as Kallaroo Rd, and contains barbecue and picnic facilities, as well as a playground.
+Tambourine Bay Reserve is a large park situated at the end of Tambourine Bay Road, as well as Kallaroo Road, and contains barbecue and picnic facilities, as well as a playground.
 It also offers splendid views over Tambourine Bay Road and is a hub for bushwalks to Longueville and around the bay.

-Burns Bay Reserve lies in West Riverview and is used for children's soccer matches in the cooler months of the year.
+Burns Bay Reserve is located in West Riverview and is used for children's soccer matches in the cooler months of the year.
 Like Tambourine Bay Reserve, it is complete with picnic and barbecue facilities, and also a playground.
 There is also a small recreation area at the end of the walkway leading from Flaumont Avenue, complete with benches and a swing set.